Bynfezia: Package Insert / Prescribing Info

 12.1 Mechanism of Action

-BYNFEZIA Pen (octreotide acetate) exerts pharmacologic actions similar to the natural hormone, somatostatin.
-It is an even more potent inhibitor of growth hormone, glucagon, and insulin than somatostatin.
-Like somatostatin, it also suppresses LH response to GnRH, decreases splanchnic blood flow, and inhibits release of serotonin, gastrin, vasoactive intestinal peptide, secretin, motilin, and pancreatic polypeptide.
+BYNFEZIA PEN (octreotide acetate) exerts pharmacologic actions similar to the natural hormone, somatostatin.
+It is an even more potent inhibitor of GH, glucagon, and insulin than somatostatin.
+Like somatostatin, it also suppresses luteinizing hormone (LH) response to gonadotropin releasing hormone (GnRH), decreases splanchnic blood flow, and inhibits release of serotonin, gastrin, VIP, secretin, motilin, and pancreatic polypeptide.

 By virtue of these pharmacological actions, octreotide has been used to treat the symptoms associated with metastatic carcinoid tumors (flushing and diarrhea), and VIP secreting adenomas (watery diarrhea).